AlfredChow2338/city-book-list/README.md

 All PDFs are downloaded from the Internet.
 Taken from the Internet, giving back to the Internet.

+### Calculus

-### 1. Calculus, Concepts & Contexts by James Stewart.
+1. Calculus, Concepts & Contexts by James Stewart.

-### 2. Calculus: Early Transcendental by Maurice D. Weir Thomas
+2. Calculus: Early Transcendental by Maurice D. Weir Thomas

+### Data Science

-### 3. Foundations of Data Science by Avrim Blum John Hopcroft Ravindran Kannan
+3. Foundations of Data Science by Avrim Blum John Hopcroft Ravindran Kannan